 Key stage 3

 All students study French at key stage 3.
-At the end of year 9, students will have the opportunity to study French as part of their option which opens up the opportunity to study A Level French as part of the HSFC provision.
+At the end of year 9, students will have the opportunity to study French as part of their options which opens-up the opportunity to study A Level French as part of our sixth form provision.

-Having a GCSE in a foreign language opens-up more employment opportunities as many professions and international companies need employees who are able to speak a foreign language, they will often pay a higher salary for this skill.
-It is also looked up very favourably by universities.
-Throughout the 5 years, we develop core skills for the subject and beyond such as resilience, perseverance, oracy and the ability to communicate freely and understand others.
+Having a GCSE in a foreign language opens-up more employment opportunities as many professions and international companies need employees who can speak a foreign language; they will often pay a higher salary for this skill.
+It is also looked upon very favourably by universities.
+Throughout the 5 years, we develop core skills for the subject and beyond, such as resilience, perseverance, oracy and the ability to communicate freely and understand others.

-Throughout the key stages, we look at the differences and similarities between languages and cultures, we develop translation skills by looking at cognates and near-cognates and by reinforcing the importance of committing to a regular programme of vocabulary learning.
-We use grammar terminology from the outset and we believe that by teaching a foreign language we are also supporting in the development of students’ English literacy skills.
-Recall of previous teaching is part of our day to day teaching with the aim to ensure that key concepts are embedded in long-term memory to ensure that students apply them fluently across other units of study.
+Throughout both key stages, we look at the differences and similarities between languages and cultures, we develop translation skills by looking at cognates and near-cognates and by reinforcing the importance of committing to a regular programme of vocabulary learning.
+We use grammar terminology from the outset, and we believe that by teaching a foreign language we are also supporting in the development of students’ English literacy skills.
+Recall of previous teaching is part of our day-to-day teaching with the aim to ensure that key concepts are embedded in long-term memory to ensure that students apply them fluently across other units of study.

 Aims of the subject